-I have a question about student tax credit — What college student tax credit am I able to claim for my education expenses?
+What student tax credit can I claim for my education expenses?

-For 2017, the student tax credit examples that follow are the only credits available to most students:
+The student tax credit examples that follow are the only credits available to most college students:

-- Allows a maximum student tax credit of $2,500 per student of these costs:
+It allows a maximum student tax credit of up to $2,500 per student of these costs:

 - Course materials

 - Textbooks required for a course are a qualifying college student tax credit expense for the American Opportunity Credit.
 This is true regardless of where you buy them.

 What doesn’t qualify?

 - Medical expenses